umutkut/RabobankAssignment/QUESTIONS.md

 - If there is time left, we can add a "close" endpoint that revokes all PoAs for the account.

 ---

+## System Requirements

+### 6. API Design

+**Q1:** What format should error responses use?
+- Use ResponseEntity with `HttpStatus` and `XApiResponse` body

+**Q2:** What endpoints are required?
+- POST - Create PoA
+- GET - Retrieve accounts by grantee
+- GET - Retrieve accounts by grantor
+- GET - Retrieve specific account by account number
+- PUT - Update PoA
+- DELETE - Delete/revoke PoA

+---

+### 7. Data Storage

+**Q1:** What's the expected data volume?
+- Hundreds of PoAs (Sake of simplicity, not realistic)

+---

+### 8. Security & Authentication

+**Q1:** Is authentication required for this assignment?
+- No, for the sake of simplicity.
+Assume a dedicated service handles authentication/authorization.

+**Q2:** Should there be role-based access control?
+- No, for the sake of simplicity.

+**Q3:** Should there be rate limiting?
+- No, for the sake of simplicity.

+---

+### 9. Testing Requirements

+**Q1:** What level of test coverage is expected?
+- Unit + integration tests
+- Minimum coverage: 80%

+**Q2:** Should we use embedded MongoDB for tests?
+- Mock repositories only

+---

+### 10. Non-Functional Requirements

+**Q1:** What should be the API response time?
+- Under 200ms

+**Q2:** Should the system be production-ready?
+- Partially, focus on core functionality first

+**Q3:** Should we implement caching?
+-  For the sake of simplicity, assume no caching.

+---

+### 11. Documentation Requirements

+**Q1:** Should we provide API documentation?
+- Yes, Swagger/OpenAPI

+**Q2:** Should code have JavaDoc comments?
+- No, code should be self-documenting

+**Q3:** Should there be a deployment guide?
+- For the sake of simplicity, assume no external dependencies.